dapinedo/R/docs/index.md

 - data privacy and anonymization in R

 #### Text Mining with R
+1. introduction to text analysis in R
+2. string manipulation with stringr in R
+3. text mining with bag-of-words in R
+4. sentiment analysis in R
+- Certificate

 #### Time Series
 1. <a href="https://rpubs.com/odenipinedo/manipulating-time-series-data-with-xts-and-zoo-in-R" target="_blank" rel="noopener noreferrer"> manipulating time series data with xts and zoo in R</a>